8 min read

 Kicking things off on the right foot

 Before we could begin the front and back end development of this website, we needed to craft an informed strategy.
-This began with our Blueprinting engagement and nSight segmentation study.
+This began with our roadmapping study and customer segmentation engagement.
 This exercise allowed us to fully understand Cardinal Innovations by developing detailed and well-informed personas and customized user journeys that would eventually inform the site build and content development.
 It also provided Cardinal Innovations an opportunity to shift from their old way of working to a new process that aligns their digital strategy to business goals and member needs.

 This engagement also allowed both teams a better understanding of what’s possible in the future for the Cardinal Innovations’ organization and how to get there.